-If the consumer signs a section 57 and then defaults (doesn't pay in terms of the agreement), or signs a section 58, or if the consumer does not respond to a summons, the court will order judgment against the consumer for the amount owing plus interest and costs.
+If the consumer signs a Section 57 and then defaults (doesn't pay in terms of the agreement), signs a Section 58, or if the consumer does not respond to a summons, the court will order judgement against the consumer for the amount owing plus interest and costs.
 The court can also award any of the following orders relating to how the creditor will recover the money from the consumer.